canjs/canjs/view/mustache/mustache.md

 ## Live binding

-So what is live binding?
-Live binding is templates that update themselves as the data used in the tokens change.
+Live binding is templates that update themselves as the data used in the magic tags change.

 It's very common as the page is interacted with that the underlying data represented in the page changes.
 Typically, you have callbacks